-The Thames Estuary Naval Fort U4 (uncle) in active service in 1943 during WWII with pictures & memories from 71 years ago from serving rating Tom Hepson age 90 on the 10th December 2012
+The Thames Estuary Naval Fort U4 (Uncle) in active service in 1943 during WWII with pictures and memories from a serving rating Tom Hepson age 90 on the 10th December 2012

 Thomas Hepson was born in Paisley Scotland on 10th December 1922 he joined the Marines (POX 108855) when he was 19 years old

 Knock John under tow to it's site 8.75 nautical miles off Essex on 1st August 1942